History of Suresnes: Mont Valérien fortress

 To enable military convoys to reach the fort, a strategic road was built between 1844 and 1855: today's Boulevard Washington and Boulevard De-Lattre-de-Tassigny.
 While the fortress was being built, the Château de Forbin-Janson, located on the hill, housed the engineers in charge of supervising the work, then, once the work was completed, the staff and finally the officers' mess.
-There were also several “guinguettes” (dance halls) for the workers.
+There were also several "guinguettes" (dance halls) for the workers.

-In May 1844, a man by the name of Blanchet requested authorization to install a gas plant in Suresnes, a further sign of the village's transformation into an urban city.
-In return, he agreed to install six lanterns in the town, a lighting system later extended to other areas.
-At the request of local residents, the municipal council re-established the fire department on June 9, 1845.
+In May 1844, a man named Blanchet requested authorization to install a gas plant in Suresnes, a further sign of the village's transformation into an urban city.
+In return, he agreed to install six lanterns in the town, a lighting system that was later extended to other areas.
+At the request of residents, the municipal council re-established the fire department on June 9, 1845.
 Until then, only the pump had been maintained for use in the event of disasters.
 It was abolished by a prefectural decision in 1939 and replaced in 1951 by the Paris fire department regiment, whose headquarters are at Puteaux town hall.
 Incidents broke out in Suresnes after the 1846 elections, and the mayor, Jeanne, was forced to step down.
-Lamarre was appointed by the prefect to replace him on June 21, 1846, with Sentou succeeding him in February 1847 under the same conditions.
+The prefect appointed Lamarre to replace him on June 21, 1846, with Sentou succeeding him in February 1847 under the same conditions.
 On May 27, 1847, the notary de Saint-Andrieu was appointed mayor.

-Under the July Monarchy, Suresnes remained a village that still bore heavy burdens, its charity office noting “the high cost of food, growing unemployment and the increasing number of destitute families.”
+Under the July Monarchy, Suresnes remained a village bearing heavy burdens, its charity office noting “the high cost of food, growing unemployment and the increasing number of destitute families.”